hmcts/finops-reporting-incremental-export/README.md

 # finops-reporting-incremental-export

-Github actions run on a cron schedule to run scripts that interogate Cost Management APIs and upload to a Storage Account.
+Github actions run on a cron schedule to run scripts that interrogate Cost Management APIs and upload to a Storage Account.

 - Balance by period runs on the 1st of every month for the previous months data
 - Balance Summary export runs on the 1st of every month for the previous months data